Mohitrajranu/FlinkPracticeProj/README.md

 both are tightly integrated with other apis like DataStream and DataSet.Can switch between apis within a program Table api is a language integrated(java or scala) query api.No Sql like syntax , SQL API is based on Apache Calcite which implements SQL standard.SQL like syntax.

+Gelly API for GRAPH PROCESSING
+A graph is an ordered set of vertices and edges, vertices are entities and edges are relationship between entities.